cococart-co/react-native-bluetooth-escpos-printer/README.md

 }
 ```
 ### BluetoothEscposPrinter ###
 the printer for receipt printing, following ESC/POS command.

 #### printerInit() ####
 init the printer.

 #### printAndFeed(int feed) ####
 printer the buffer data and feed (feed lines).

 #### printerLeftSpace(int sp) ####
 set the printer left spaces.

 #### printerLineSpace(int sp) ####
 set the spaces between lines.

 #### printerUnderLine(int line) ####
 set the underline of the text, @param line --  0-off,1-on,2-deeper

 #### printerAlign(int align) ####
-  set the printer alignment, constansts: BluetoothEscposPrinter.ALIGN.LEFT/BluetoothEscposPrinter.ALIGN.CENTER/BluetoothEscposPrinter.ALIGN.RIGHT.
+set the printer alignment, constants: BluetoothEscposPrinter.ALIGN.LEFT/BluetoothEscposPrinter.ALIGN.CENTER/BluetoothEscposPrinter.ALIGN.RIGHT.
 Does not work on printPic() method.

 #### printText(String text, ReadableMap options) ####
 print text, options as following:
 * encoding => text encoding,default GBK.
 * codepage => codepage using, default 0.
 * widthtimes => text font mul times in width, default 0.
 * heigthTimes => text font mul times in height, default 0.
 * fonttype => text font type, default 0.

 #### printColumn(ReadableArray columnWidths,ReadableArray columnAligns,ReadableArray columnTexts,ReadableMap options) ####
 print texts in column, Parameters as following:
 * columnWidths => int arrays, configs the width of each column, calculate by english character length. ex:the width of "abcdef" is 5 ,the width of "中文" is 4.
 * columnAligns => arrays, alignment of each column, values is the same of printerAlign().
-  * columnTexts => arrays, the texts of each colunm to print.
+* columnTexts => arrays, the texts of each column to print.
 * options => text print config options, the same of printText() options.

 #### setWidth(int width) ####
 sets the width of the printer.

 #### printPic(String base64encodeStr,ReadableMap options) ####
 prints the image which is encoded by base64, without schema.
 * options: contains the params that may use in printing pic: "width": the pic width, basic on devices width(dots,58mm-384); "left": the left padding of the pic for the printing position adjustment.

-#### setfTest() ####
+#### selfTest() ####
 prints the self test.

 #### rotate() ####
 sets the rotation of the line.

 #### setBlob(int weight) ####
 sets blob of the line.

 #### printQRCode(String content, int size, int correctionLevel) ####
 prints the qrcode.

 #### printBarCode(String str,int nType, int nWidthX, int nHeight, int nHriFontType, int nHriFontPosition) ####
 prints the barcode.

 ### Demos of printing a receipt ###
 ```javascript